-That same morning, the financial consultant sent another e-mail to Blodget explaining that he had read InfoSpace's 1999 annual report and that he believed it was not as bad as
+That same morning, the financial consultant sent another e-mail to Blodget explaining that he had read InfoSpace's 1999 annual report and that he believed it was not as bad as the newspaper article had indicated.
+Again, that same morning, Blodget forwarded the e-mail to the senior analyst for InfoSpace and remarked,

 Phew.
-Still would love to reset the price target to 30 or something. . .
+Still would love to reset the price target to \$30 or something. . .